-Making Changes with VDI Manager and CLI Making changes to the VDI Core through the VDI Manager or CLI is strictly forbidden while updating to VDI c.
-Once the vda-install script has finished, reboot the single VDI host, and wait until the host is up again.
+Making Changes with VDI Manager and CLI Making changes to the VDI Core through the VDI Manager or CLI is strictly forbidden while updating to VDI 3.1.1.

 - 1. Run the update installation and configuration on the single VDI host. - a.
 As root user, unzip the VDI archive, and change to the corresponding directory.